stefwalter/blog/content/technical/installer-anti-pattern.md

 But it goes down hill from there.
 Most interactive Linux installers go wild and present the user with all sorts of choices, and run headlong into this anti-pattern.

-Almost all of these configuration choices should happen post install, with a repatable user experience.
+Almost all of these configuration choices should happen post install, with a repeatable user experience.

 ## Solution